 Koufos left his hiding place behind the ossuary when the priest was well down the winding path.
-The deaf boy had been caught one hungry afternoon filling his pockets with the mint lozenges, and ever since, Father Alexis ran him off whenever he saw him.
+The deaf boy had been caught one hungry afternoon stuffing his pockets with mints, and ever since, Father Alexis ran him off whenever he saw him.
 Being run off was something Koufos was used to, but he couldn’t stop himself from going to the church when certain natural urges overcame him.
 Though unable to hear a word, he could “hear” the bell’s tolling—or rather, he felt its sound—and its resonance, buzzing through his body, aroused him.
 On Sunday mornings, when the priest freely rang it, sometimes Koufos would come without touching himself.
 That morning, though, hunger, not hormones, had driven him to the church.
-The mints made for an unsatisfactory meal but stopped his empty stomach from gurgling.
-He darted inside and made a quick circuit, filling his pockets with them.
+The mints made for an unsatisfactory meal but stopped his empty stomach from growling.
+He darted inside and made a quick circuit grabbing handfuls of them.

-Nick carried his breakfast dishes into the kitchen where Athina and Ridi were organizing the ingredients for the sandwiches: loaves of sliced white bread, squares of yellow cheese, circles of processed chicken, and a mound of tomatoes.
-“Just put the dishes in the sink,” the girl told him.
-“And can you turn off the stove and drain the eggs, and cool them with cold water?
+Nick finished his breakfast watching the Coast Guardsmen go down the line of refugees, checking their IDs and taking down their names.
+He carried his dishes into the kitchen where Athina and Ridi were lining up the makings for sandwiches: loaves of sliced white bread, squares of yellow cheese, rounds of unidentifiable processed meat, and a mound of tomatoes.
+“Just put your dishes in the sink,” the girl told him.
+“And can you drain the eggs and run cold water over them?
 I don’t want them to be too hot for the kids to hold.”

 Some gobbled down their sandwich on the spot while others saved it.
 Mothers and fathers clutched three or four for their children.
 Mostly Syrians, the women were predictably wary and shy, but the men touched their hearts and thanked them profusely.

-Juggling sandwiches, oranges and eggs, the refugees passed next to Takis, who handed out sturdy plastic bags in addition to the bottled the water.
-Sometimes the bags were appreciated more than the water, especially by young parents who had so much more in their hands than infant children.
-Takis helped them load things into the bags, which of course slowed the whole process, and the refugees backed up in line, soaked and exhausted, started to complain.
+Juggling sandwiches, oranges and eggs, the refugees passed next to Takis, who handed out sturdy plastic bags in addition to the bottled water.
+Often the bags were appreciated more than the water, especially by young parents who had so much more in their hands than infant children.
+Takis helped them load things into the bags, which slowed down the whole process, and some refugees, wet and tired, started to complain.

 In a few steps, he was asking Takis, “Do you speak English or Greek?”